uddyyyyyy/uddyyyyyy/README.md

 - 👋 Hi, I’m @uddyyyyyy
-- 👀 I’m interested in analytics
+- 👀 I’m a Web3 enthusiast and interested in anaytics
-- 🌱 I’m currently learning SQL, Python, R
+- 🌱 I’m currently learning about Web3
-- 💞️ I’m looking to collaborate on software development and data analytics
+- 💞️
-- 📫 How to reach me @uddyyyyy on Instagram
+- 📫 How to reach me= elieuodia@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i love readingabd a bit socializing
+- ⚡ Fun fact: i love reading and a bit socializing

 <!---
 uddyyyyyy/uddyyyyyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.